Skip to main content

 Editor’s Note: Stephen Fried is a journalist and bestselling historian.

-Rush was a visionary writer and reformer, confidant to John Adams, Washington's surgeon general, and opponent of slavery and prejudice - and yet a lesser-known Founding Father.
+Rush was a visionary writer and reformer, a confidant to John Adams, Washington's surgeon general, and opponent of slavery and prejudice, yet he's not a well-known founding father.

 Excerpted from the George Washington Book Prize finalist Rush: Revolution, M